chenhui07c8/homepage/_pages/about.md

 Biography:
 =====
-Hui Chen is currently a Ph.D. student in Electrical Engineering at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en), Thuwal, Saudi Arabia.
-He works at [Information System Lab](https://cemse.kaust.edu.sa/isl/about-isl) supervised by [Prof. Tareq Al-Naffouri](https://cemse.kaust.edu.sa/isl/people/person/tareq-al-naffouri).
+Hui Chen is currently a Postdoc in the Communication Systems Group, Department of Electrical Engineering, [Chalmers University of Technology](https://www.chalmers.se/en/Pages/default.aspx) ([CROSSNET Team](https://sites.google.com/site/hwymeers/research-group) led by Prof. [Henk Wymeersch](https://www.chalmers.se/en/staff/Pages/henk-wymeersch.aspx)), Gothenburg, Sweden.
 He received the B.S. degree in electrical engineering from Beijing Forestry University, Beijing, China, in 2013, and the M.S.
-Degree in computer engineering from the University of Chinese Academy of Sciences (UCAS), Beijing, China, in 2016.
-His current research interests include Positioning & Localization, Human-Computer Interaction (HCI), DOA Estimation, Machine Learning for Signal Processing, and Stochastic Optimization.
+Degree in computer application technology from the University of Chinese Academy of Sciences (UCAS), Beijing, China, in 2016, and the Ph.D.
+Degree in electrical and computer engineering from [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en) ([Information System Lab](https://cemse.kaust.edu.sa/isl/about-isl)) supervised by [Prof. Tareq Al-Naffouri](https://cemse.kaust.edu.sa/isl/people/person/tareq-al-naffouri))), Thuwal, Saudi Arabia, in 2021.
+His current research interests include 5G/6G Signal (mmWave/THz) Localization, Stochastic Optimization, and Machine Learning for Signal Processing.

 What is new:
 =====
+**2021.08:**  Start working as a **Postdoc** at Chalmers University of Technology.\
+**2021.07:**  Our work accepted in **IEEE Wireless Communications Letters**: "[DOA Estimation with Non-Uniform Linear Arrays: A Phase-Difference Projection Approach](https://ieeexplore.ieee.org/document/9506874)".\
+**2020.07:**  Defended my Ph.D. thesis proposal: "**Stochastic Optimization in Target Positioning and Location-based Applications**"!\
 **2021.01:**  Our work accepted in **IEEE Signal Processing Letters**: "[A Maximum-Likelihood TDOA Localization Algorithm Using Difference-of-Convex Programming](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9325001)".\
 **2021.01:**  Presented (**Oral**) our paper in **Eusipco 2020** (online), Amsterdam, Netherlands:"[Phase-Difference-Based 3-D Source Localization Using a Compact Receiver Configuration](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9287378)".\
 **2020.10:**  Started an exciting project: **Terahertz (THz) Signal Localization**.\
 **2020.10:**  Participating [NEOM AI Challenge](https://neomchallenge.com/en) as 1 of the 3 KAUST Teams (100+ teams from 40 universities) with [Utopia Project](https://www.youtube.com/watch?v=5-30Z7Omugw) (Smart Tap), we made it to the TOP-5 finalist in Energy-Track.\
-**2020.09:**  Defended my Ph.D. thesis proposal: "**Stochastic Optimization in Target Positioning and Location-based Applications**"!\
 **2020.05:**  Our work accepted in **IEEE Transactions on Instrumentation and Measurement**: "[Air-Writing via Receiver Array Based Ultrasonic Source Localization](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9082625)".\
 **2020.04:**  Our work accepted in **IEEE Wireless Communications Letters**: "[A Joint TDOA-PDOA Localization Approach Using Particle Swarm Optimization](https://ieeexplore.ieee.org/iel7/5962382/6065724/09062333.pdf)".\
 **2020.04:**  Completed an **Internship at NEOM** working as a Mixed Reality Developer.\